Le guide ultime de la vente d'une entreprise

 • Simpler transfer process

-• Potential tax advantages for the seller
+• Potential tax benefits for the seller

 Disadvantages

-• More risk for the buyer
+• More risks for the buyer

-Use of non-competition clauses
+Use of non-compete clauses

-Effective drafting of non-competition clauses
+Effective drafting of non-compete clauses

 Duration and geographic scope

-Types of Restricted Activities
+Types of restricted activities

 The clause should prohibit activities that could directly compete with the business being sold, such as starting a new, similar business or working for a direct competitor.
-Make sure restrictions are specific and justified to avoid legal challenges.
+Make sure the restrictions are specific and justified to avoid legal challenges.

 Communication and Marketing